xqyet/YourWorldOfText-AutoScroller/README.md

     - ChromeDriver can be placed in the project’s `bin/Debug/` directory or added to your system's PATH.

 4. **Add the GIF file**:
-    - Place your GIF (`anime-cora.gif`) in the project folder.
+    - Place your anime GIF (`anime-cora.gif`) in the project folder. (this is extremely important)
-    - Ensure that its file path is correctly referenced in the C# code or use a URL as appropriate.

 5. **Run the Project**:
     - Press **F5** in Visual Studio or click on **Run** to start the project.

 6. **Control the Scroll**:
     - Use the on-screen arrow buttons to scroll in different directions.
     - Use the pause button to stop the scrolling.
+That's literally it.

 ### Key Components in `Program.cs`